Assistant Professor

 Jeffrey S. Nesbit

 Jeffrey S. Nesbit is an architect, urbanist, and founding director of the research group Grounding Design.
 His experience spanning over a decade includes leading design teams for public architecture and large-scale urban projects, along with managing sponsored design research projects for city governments, local institutions, and NGOs.
 Nesbit’s research focuses on processes of urbanization, infrastructure, and the evolution of "technical lands."
 Currently, his research examines the 20th-century American spaceport complex at the intersection of architecture, infrastructure, and aerospace history.
-Nesbit has published several journal articles, book chapters, and is editor of Nature of Enclosure (Actar, 2022), co-editor of Technical Lands: A Critical Primer (Jovis, 2023), New Geographies 11 Extraterrestrial (Actar, 2019), Rio de Janeiro: Urban Expansion and Environment (Routledge, 2019), Chasing the City: Models for Extra-Urban Investigations (Routledge, 2018), and host and producer of three podcasts series.
-Nesbit is Assistant Professor in History and Theory of Architecture and Urbanism at Temple University, and previously taught at several institutions, including Harvard University, Northeastern University, University of North Carolina Charlotte, University of New Mexico, and Texas Tech University.
-He received his Doctor of Design degree (DDes) from Harvard University Graduate School of Design, where he was a Postdoctoral Research Fellow in the Office for Urbanization.
+Nesbit has published several books, journal articles, and book chapters on “infrastructural urbanization” and host and producer of three interdisciplinary podcasts series.
+Nesbit is currently an Assistant Professor in History and Theory of Architecture and Urbanism at Temple University, and previously taught at several institutions, including Harvard University, University of Pennsylvania, Northeastern University, University of North Carolina Charlotte, University of New Mexico, and Texas Tech University.

 Doctor of Design, Harvard University, 2020